My son told me I whistle off-key.

 These tracks are hosted on Soundcloud and will open up in a new window (or the Soundcloud app on a mobile device).

 I imagine I’ll enlist the help of musically inclined friends, family, and local musicians to bring it all together.
 It helps that two of my brothers play the drums and my son plays trumpet, saxophone, and piano.
 As I simply cannot sing, I may either have to look for (a) vocalist(s) to convey my words with meaning, or cross my fingers and hope for the best with pitch correction tools (yeah, I still don’t think I whistle in tune).

 Since my start, I have found myself occasionally recording some local artist friends to get practice with the hardware and post processing.
 I have also put together some original tracks of questionable quality as BinaryExplosion.studio.

-I’m just a dude with some computer and mixer stuff in his basement.
+I’m a curious person with computer and mixer stuff to play with.